-- 3. The sub-fund considered responsible business practices in accordance with United Nations Global Compact (UNGC) and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises principles for businesses.
-Where instances of potential violations of UNGC principles were identified, issuers were subject to proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, were excluded. - 4.
-The sub-fund excluded business activities that were deemed harmful to the environment, such as thermal coal extraction and coal-fired power generation. - 5.
-The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, which included proxy voting.
-6. The sub-fund analysed and excluded investments involved in controversial weapons.
+2.The sub-fund considered responsible business practices in accordance with United Nations Global Compact (UNGC) and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises principles for businesses.
+Where instances of potential violations of UNGC principles were identified, issuers were subject to proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, were excluded.

+3. The sub-fund excluded business activities that were deemed harmful to the environment, such as thermal coal extraction and coal-fired power generation.

+4.The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, which included proxy voting.5.
+The sub-fund analysed and excluded investments involved in controversial weapons.

+The ESG and sustainability indicator scores are calculated as per HSBC Asset Management's proprietary methodology and third party ESG data providers.
 Consideration of individual Principal Adverse Impacts (PAIs) (indicated in the table below by their preceding number) can be identified from the sub-fund having a lower score than the Reference Benchmark.
 The data used in the calculation of PAI values are sourced from data vendors.
 They can be based on company disclosures or estimated by the data vendors in the absence of company reports.
 Please note that it is not always possible to guarantee the accuracy, timeliness or completeness of data provided by third-party vendors.